 While you may be covered at work by FMLA, short-term disability insurance, or both, many workers in the United States do not have this luxury.
 Here's what you need to know about the features and benefits of each.

 Short-term disability insurance replaces part of your income if a temporary injury or illness derails you from working at your job.
-It usually covers issues that people generally will recover from, such as a surgeon breaking an arm, a professional musician breaking a finger, or a pregnant banker giving birth.
+It usually covers issues that people generally will recover from, such as a surgeon breaking an arm or a plumber dealing with mental illness.

 Where can you get short-term disability insurance?
 You can purchase it individually from a private insurance company or, commonly, through an employer.